matteoGuidotti/Video-Thumbnails-Maker/README.md

 #### POST localhost:5000/videos
 Endpoint that consents to upload a new video using the request method POST.
 The new video has to be sent as a form-data uploaded
         file with the key = 'video'.
 It returns error if the uploaded file has empty filename or if a file with the same name already exists in the filesystem.
-        It is responsible for storing the uploaded video in the folder "data/uploaded_videos" and to insert a new record for the job responsible for such upload operation.
+        It is responsible for storing the uploaded video in the folder "data/uploaded_videos" and to insert a new record to the mysql database for the job responsible for such upload operation.
         Due to the fact that the application is single-threaded, it doesn't make sense to insert the record with status "QUEUED", because it will be certainly changed before every other request can access to it.
 So, I decided to insert the new record only at the end of the operations, so the possible statuses are "FAILED" and
         "COMPLETED".
 However, the application simulates the multi-threaded behaviour by firstly generating the new video_job object with status equal to "QUEUED".